ShibuShivansh40/Cybersecurity_Notes_Obsidian_Kali/WAPT Checklists/Penetration Test.md

 	2. Use the command to grep the secrets, keys and tokens : 		``` cat js_files.txt | while read url; do curl -s $url >> all_javascript_dump.txt; done
 		grep -iE "apikey|token|secret|authorization|bearer" all_javascript_dump.txt```
-[ ] - Bruteforce checking all JiS Files : `ffuf -w common.txt -u https://target.com/assets/js/FUZZ`
+[ ] - Bruteforce checking all JS Files : `ffuf -w common.txt -u https://target.com/assets/js/FUZZ`
 [ ] - Always check User Agent for for Logs, it may give RFi [ ] - Checking for 403 Forbidden :
 	[ ] - **Adding headers** (like `X-Forwarded-For`, `X-Originating-IP`)